Kingsland station: New Jersey Transit

 In January 1983, Consolidated Rail Corporation handed over operation of the commuter railroads to New Jersey Transit Rail Operations.
 On September 20, 2002, as part of the Montclair Connection, merging the Montclair Branch and Boonton Line, the Arlington station in Kearny was closed, resulting in the lack of a station in Kearny.
 As a result, a rail shuttle bus was created by the town of Kearny to bus passengers from Arlington station north to Kingsland (parallelling NJ Transit's bus route #76, giving rail passenger service to New York Penn Station and Hoboken Terminal.
 Shuttle buses were aligned at that time with the 5:02 AM, 6:03 PM and 7:08 PM.
 Services were adjusted for the timetable services on September 30, 2002.

 On June 22, 2010, the town of Lyndhurst put forward a proposal to buy the station depots at both Kingsland and Lyndhurst stations.
 The mayor of Lyndhurst, Richard DiLascio, said that the stations have seen better days and New Jersey Transit has no interest in renovating both buildings.
 Design plans for Kingsland station look towards a new coffee shop, after repairing and renovating the building.
 The station would also be converted from its old subway tile to a newer retro look for the building, paid for by leasing the building.
 Because an average of 440 to over 1,000 people use the Kingsland station daily, it would look better for the town of Lyndhurst to make a good impression on the riders.
-As of 2012, the station house is unoccupied.
-The town of Lyndhurst has requested that NJT lease the building to the municipality so that it might be renovated and brought into use as a way to revitalize the immediate vicinity.
+As of 2012, the station house was unoccupied.
+The town of Lyndhurst requested that NJT lease the building to the municipality so that it might be renovated and brought into use as a way to revitalize the immediate vicinity.

-In 2021, it was revealed that once the new Lyndhurst train station was complete, Kingsland station would be abandoned/torn down.
+In 2021, it was revealed that once the new Lyndhurst train station was complete, Kingsland station would be closed.
+On August 14, 2024, NJ Transit held public hearings on the proposed closure, which would take effect in May 2025, following the opening of the rebuilt Lyndhurst station.
+NJ Transit proposed the closure since Kingsland's parking lot could not be expanded, its station infrastructure had deteriorated, and it is not ADA-accessible.
+The rebuilt Lyndhurst station would be relocated to be closer to the site of Kingsland station.
+The proposed closure was criticized for requiring an additional 0.8 mi walk for pedestrians and for the loss of the bus connection to the 76 bus route.
+The station building would remain in use for storage.
+On November 14, 2024, the NJ Transit board voted to close the Kingsland station, effective when the new Lyndhurst station begins operations in 2025.

+Kingsland station closed on June 8, 2025 with the opening of the new Lyndhurst station.